Nordix/xcluster/ovl/README.md

  * [ipsec](./ipsec/README.md) -  Test and experiments with IKE/IPSEC behind NAT using strongswan.
  * [iptools](./iptools/README.md) -  Overlay that installs some ip tools.
 Intended for experiments with the latest iptools.
 The `ntf` program for configuring the [nftables](https://netfilter.org/projects/nftables/index.html) is included.
  * [istio](./istio/README.md) -  The [Istio](https://istio.io/) service mesh in `xcluster`.
+ * [k8s-app-upgrade](./k8s-app-upgrade/README.md) -  Test of application upgrade in Kubernetes.
+A Deplyment is upgraded using [rolling upgrade]( https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment), [ctraffic]( https://github.com/Nordix/ctraffic) is used to show traffic impact
  * [k8s-base](./k8s-base/README.md) -  Creates the `xcluster` base image.
 It is basically the same as the `hd.image` with `ovl/iptools` installed.
 The image is intended as base for other images, used in a "Dockerfile" like;
  * [k8s-cni-antrea](./k8s-cni-antrea/README.md) -  K8s cni-plugin [Antrea](https://github.com/antrea-io/antrea)
  * [k8s-cni-bridge](./k8s-cni-bridge/README.md) -  The `k8s-cni-bridge` is a xcluster-only cni plugin.
 It *always* assign dual-stack addresses to PODs.